The Berlin School of Economics PhD Program offers four different PhD tracks:

 The finance track builds on Core Courses in microeconomics and econometrics.
 Students take a Core Course in finance, which covers the main fields of financial economics, i.e. asset pricing, corporate finance, and financial intermediation.
 They are introduced to state-of-the-art research topics in Elective Courses, the finance reading group, and our research seminar series.

 The Finance Group nurtures a stimulating environment for research in finance.
 Our core strengths lie in the areas of corporate finance and financial intermediation, but we are also interested in research at the intersection of finance with other fields in economics (e.g. labor economics, international economics, or development) as well as outside economics (e.g. history, climate change).

-The BSE faculty in finance include Tim Adam, Max Bruche, Lukas Menkhoff, Alex Stomper, and many others.
+The Berlin School of Economics Faculty in finance include Tim Adam, Max Bruche, Lukas Menkhoff, Alex Stomper, and many others.
 Students mentored by members of the faculty have been placed in universities such as Cass Business School (recently renamed Bayes Business School), Copenhagen Business School, Ghent University, and University of Georgia, in central banks and public sector institutions such as BaFin, Bundesbank, ECB, KfW, and OECD, as well as in the private sector, e.g. Deutsche Asset Management, HSBC Trinkaus & Burkhardt, or Munich Re.

 For detailed information contact: Alex Stomper

 The management track is suitable for students who intend to work on research questions from the fields of entrepreneurial and managerial decision making, marketing, operations research, organizational economics, organizational behavior, and personnel economics.
 Management problems are tackled by using a toolkit of (predominantly) quantitative but also qualitative research methods combined with economic logic, microeconomic theory, and experimental approaches.